johnhamm/node-snowmaker/README.md

 int | *11213189*
 base62 | *L33T*

+Plus, large numbers are compressed into small strings using base62.
+For instance, if one of your table identifiers ever reached 68,289,801,377,242 then that ID would be stored as "johnhamm"!

 ## Snowmaker and Concurrency
 This is Tatham Oddie's diagram from his blog which explains how Snowmaker handles concurrent clients: